MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 4. Set the filter `20000` on the **No.** field.
 5. Select **OK** and wait until initial synchronization of customers is completed.

 In **Shopify Admin**, notice that the customer was imported.
 Open the customers and notice that the first and last names of the customer are coming from the **Contact Name** field of the **Customer Card**.
 The company name can be found in the default address, linked to the customer.
 If you use *Classic customer accounts*, then you can select **Send account invite** to invite the customer.
-With *New customer accounts* a password isn't required for customers to log in, instead Shopify lets your customers log in using a one-time 6-digit verification code sent by email.
+With *New customer accounts* a password isn't required for customers to sign in, instead Shopify lets your customers sign in using a one-time 6-digit verification code sent by email.

-### B2B Steps
+### B2B steps

 [!INCLUDE [shopify-preview](../includes/shopify-preview.md)]